 Not unlike overprotective parents….as much as the CFIA (Canadian Food Inspection Agency) sometimes drives us a little bit crazy with their bureaucracy and red tape… they DO do well to fulfill their mandate of (and I paraphrase…) “keeping the Canadian food supply safe”.

-There is NO DOUBT in our minds that they are working tirelessly – even as you read this – to make sure that this remains the case now as much as ever.
+There is NO DOUBT in our minds that they will continue their efforts – to make sure that this remains the case.

 “To impact lives in a positive way while growing great food and honouring God.” …and until we are unable to do so, we will press on toward that goal.

 Our practices and procedures were, and continue to be developed and improved.
 We have entire arsenals of information and support available to us from the local Health Unit and municipality; the numerous agricultural associations we belong to; as well as provincial and federal levels of government.

 So we keep going…one day at a time…doing what we CAN.

 The following is NOT a sales pitch…rather, it’s an invitation for each one of us to consider whether it’s time to make some changes in the way our households operate…

 Chatting with a friend early on in the pandemic, I jokingly remarked,

 “I’ve been preparing for this my whole life!”